purestorage/helm-charts/pure-csi-plugin/README.md

 ## Assigning Pods to Nodes

-It is possible to make CSI Node Plugin and CSI Controller Plugin to run on specific nodes using `nodeSelector`, `toleration` and `affinity`.
-You can set these config separately for Node Plugin and Controller Plugin using `mounter.nodeSelector` and `provisioner.nodeSelector` respectively.
+It is possible to make CSI Node Plugin and CSI Controller Plugin to run on specific nodes using `nodeSelector`, `toleration`, and `affinity`.
+You can set these config separately for Node Plugin and Controller Plugin using `mounter.nodeSelector`, and `provisioner.nodeSelector` respectively.

 ## Install the plugin in a separate namespace(i.e. project)
 For security reason, it's strongly recommended to install the plugin in a separate namespace/project.
 Make sure the namespace is existing, otherwise create it before installing the plugin.

 Customize your values.yaml including arrays info (replacement for pure.json), and then install with your values.yaml.

-Dry run the installation, and make sure your values.yaml working correctly.
+Dry run the installation, and make sure your values.yaml is working correctly.
 ```
 helm install --name pure-storage-driver pure/pure-csi-plugin --namespace <namespace> -f <your_own_dir>/yourvalues.yaml --dry-run --debug
 ```